 Just like food, team merchandise can be extremely expensive.
 For t-shirts, hats, sweatshirts, team mugs, posters, and more, consider your local sporting goods retailer or shop online to find the best deal.

 Stadium food prices are obscenely expensive.
-According to Statista.com, the price for a hot dog at a New York Mets baseball game in 2016 costs $6.25!
-Beverages are just as bad— a beer at the Dallas Cowboys stadium is over $8.
+According to Statista.com, the price for a hot dog at a New York Mets baseball game in 2019 costs $6.75!
+Beverages are just as bad— a beer at the Dallas Cowboys stadium is $9.
 Save money by eating before the game or by packing some snacks to bring along.
 Beforehand, just make sure to check with your stadium’s cooler or container policy.
 Some stadiums allow small coolers, containers with food, and water bottles, but not all.
 Tailgating before the game can help save on food costs as well.
 Check out our Cheap Tailgating Tips article to learn how to make your tailgate affordable.

 7. Volunteer or Get a Job at the Stadium

 The best way to watch the game for FREE while getting paid is to look into jobs or volunteer opportunities at the stadium.
 Not only will you be helping the community and your team, but you will be able to experience the action on someone else’s dime!
 Game day job and volunteer opportunities can be found at safemanagement.net.

 When in doubt, there is always the option to watch the game in the comfort of your own home.
 It truly is the “best seat in the house,” and you’re guaranteed to save money while enjoying family time rooting for your favorite team.